 Restart Your Router

 While you’re restarting your iPad, turn your router off and back on as well.
 When your iPad won’t connect to Wi-Fi, sometimes your router is to blame.
 To restart it, simply unplug it from the wall and plug it back in!
+Check out other article to learn how fix problems with your Wi-Fi router.

 Forget Your Wi-Fi Network and Reconnect